oueme-fungi/oueme-fungi-transect/writing/transect_paper.md

 The process of extracting the regions is automated in the new R package `LSUx`, available on github, CRAN, and bioconda (**but not yet**).

 Each of the extracted regions was independently filtered for length (table **X**) and a maximum of three expected errors.
-Sequences were then dereplicated and denoised into amplicon sequencing variants (ASVs) using DADA2 version `r packageVersion("dada2")`.
+Sequences were then dereplicated and denoised into amplicon sequencing variants (ASVs) using DADA2 version 1.12.1.
 The error model for DADA2 denoising was fit using the 5.8S RNA region for long amplicons, and using the entire read for short amplicons.
 Independent error models were fit for each sequencing run (i.e., long *vs.* short amplicons, different sequencing technologies).
 Chimeras within each region were removed using `removeBimeraDenovoTable` from DADA2.